avinetworks/avi-helm-charts/docs/AKO/README.md

 Kubernetes populates NodePort by default for service of type LoadBalancer.
 If config.serviceType is set to NodePort, AKO would use NodePort as backend for service of type Loadbalancer instead of using Endpoints, which is the default behaviour with config.serviceType set as ClusterIP.

-### AWS and Azure IaaS Cloud in NodePort mode of AKO

-Supports AWS and Azure IaaS cloud with Avi DNS.

 ### AKO in Public Clouds